msalas74/budgettracker/README.md

 ## TODO List

+* Create dummy log in account for users to test out the app.
 * Modal to list items in a category.
 (Completed 7-31-16)
 * Loader icons while app is retrieving data from server.
 (Completed 8-1-16)
 * Upgrade Firebase from 2.2.4 to latest version.